-Prelims determine which swimmers will go on to the Championship meet.
+The Preliminaries (aka Prelims) determine which swimmers will go on to the Championship meet.
 It determines which events they will swim in and whether they will be swimming in the medal round or the ribbon round.
-Prelims will fall on a Monday & Tuesday once all 5 dual meets are done.
+Prelims will always fall on a Monday & Tuesday after all 5 dual meets are completed.

-Only Individual Events run on these days (no relays!) so the meets go quickly.
+Only Individual Events run on these days (no relays!) so the meets go pretty quickly.

 To qualify to participate in a swimmer’s Individual Events at Championships they are REQUIRED to swim their event at Prelims.